Quick Dinner Recipe: Tostadas with Roasted Corn Salsa

 - How you eat them is a personal preference.
 I cover my chip with a layer of meat, one of sour cream and one of salsa, as pictured.
 My husband prefers to scoop toppings onto his plate and then use the chips to dip in here and there.
 My son nibbles at the chip and dips the chicken in the sour cream.
 Our daughter thrown the corn on the floor, eats the tomatoes and smears sour cream in her hair.
 There really are no rules.

-10 Responses to “DinnerTimed!
-Tostados with Corn Salsa”
+11 Responses to “Quick Dinner Recipe: Tostadas with Roasted Corn Salsa”

 - Tips and Recipes: Easy Meals for Dinner